 However, it appears maintenance of the linga chamber was not a priority after the sanctuary was converted to Buddhism.

 Wat Phu is of huge cultural significance to both Laos and Cambodia.
+Additionally, it is a great follow up from our trip to the Pakse Golden Buddha.
 Plus, the drive is equally nostalgic as you cruise along the banks of the Mekong river.
 There is a nice selection of cafes in Champasak to stop off at as you pass through town on your way back to Pakse.